Care instructions

 Kitchen utensils

-Unlike non-stick frying pans that contain PFAS, you can use all types of utensils in a OnePan, even metal utensils because scratches are completely harmless.
+Unlike non-stick frying pans containing PFAS, you can use all types of utensils with a OnePan, including metal utensils, since scratches are completely harmless.
 However, the coating lasts longer if you only use utensils made of softer materials, like wood or silicone, when cooking with or cleaning your frying pan.

 Burnt food in the frying pan